launchdarkly/integration-framework/docs/capabilities.md

     }
 ```

-**Note**: if an integration only has the trigger capability, the word "trigger" will be added to its name in the LaunchDarkly UI.
+If an integration only has the trigger capability, the word "trigger" will be added to its name in the LaunchDarkly UI.
 For this reason, do not include the word "trigger" in the manifest name.
-See the [generic-trigger manifest](/integrations/generic-trigger/manifest.json) for an example.
+Review the [generic-trigger manifest](/integrations/generic-trigger/manifest.json) for an example.

 ## Reserved custom properties (`reservedCustomProperties`)